coolplumok/coolplumok/README.md

 - 🔭 I’m currently ready to work for you.
 - 🌱 I’m currently learning all new technologies.
 - 👯 I’m looking to collaborate on large scale project.
-- 🤔 I’m looking for help with my perfect skills and full experience whatever you need.
+- 🤔 I’m looking for you I can help with my perfect skills and full experience whatever you need.
 - 📫 coolplumok@gmail.com

 😄<b>You will be OK with me!!!</b>😄